jitbit/PropMapper/README.md

 Property mapper for .NET.
 Flat and basic, but **VERY FAST**.

-Just one cs-file, only 80 lines of code.
+Just [one cs-file](PropMapper.cs), only 80 lines of code.

 ## Installation

-Drop the cs-file into your project or install via [Nuget](https://www.nuget.org/packages/PropMapper/)
+Drop the cs-file into your project OR install via [Nuget](https://www.nuget.org/packages/PropMapper/)

 `Install-Package PropMapper`